Line

 # Labels

-You can add labels to your data and control the labels positions and size.
-Labels added using <th>
+Add labels to your data and control the labels' positions and size.
+Labels added using <th> tag inside the <tr>.

 <tr>